ktjkc/reflextrust/paper/reflextrust-core.md

 | **Micro-Loop Reflection**  | Runs quick internal checks for ethical and structural alignment         |
 | **LLM Execution Unit**     | Outputs the final response using all active modulation flags             |

-> Each mechanism is driven by trust signals — dynamically shaping how the model expresses, limits, or introspects.

 ---

 ### ⚙️ 5.2 Modulation Flags